Code-Institute-Submissions/london-crime-trends/README.md

 # London Crime Trends Dashboard
 The purpose of this single page web application is to enable users to check London crime rates local to London Underground train stations.
 It retrieves street crime statistics within a 1 mile radius of each of the London Underground tube stops using the Police UK API and visualises the crime data extracted for the selected stop using DC (dimensional charting JavaScript framework).
-The location of each station is highlighted using the Google maps API and uses the TFL API to retrieve tube line stops and their exact locations.
+The location of each station is highlighted using the Google maps API and the TFL API is used to retrieve tube line stops and their exact locations.
 The website can be viewed here: [julian-garcia.github.io/london-crime-trends/](https://julian-garcia.github.io/london-crime-trends/)

 ## Features
 **Dynamic Content** - All content is dynamic as the TFL tube lines and stations are retrieved using the TFL API.
 The user can select a tube line and a stop within the selected tube line to retrieve street crime statistics local to that stop.

 **Interactive** - All graphs and dropdowns auto adjust if one or more sections of the crime locations pie chart are selected.
 The user can also drag the pointer over the line chart to reduce the data down to a smaller date range.

-**Responsive** - Scales up or down according to the device being used to view the site.
+**Responsive** - Content scales up or down according to the device being used to view the site.

 ## Site Design
 The colour scheme was determined by matching the tube line colours used by Transport for London.
 People will be familiar and accustomed to that colour scheme in relation to london underground stations.
 As this website is based on those stations, it seems appropriate to accommodate the existing colour scheme.

-Current state is highlighted at all times using the tube colour - the side bar menu item background is highlighted upon user click.
+Current state is highlighted at all times using highlighting - the side bar menu item background is highlighted upon user click.
 Furthermore the mobile menu is kept in line with the side bar - so selecting Northern line will highlight both the side bar menu item and the mobile menu item.
-Similarly, drop down and graph colour are adjusted according to the tube line currenty selected.

 ### Typography
 For headings and buttons the Google Font: "Tajawal" was used - this is similar to the font used by the Transport for London site.
 In this way, this site retains familiarity with the typeface used by Transport for London.
-Text shadowing was used to alleviate insufficient contrast between the text and background.
+All buttons/links use a dark background with white text to avoid insufficient contrast between the text and background.

 ## Languages, Libraries and Frameworks
 - ### Front End Development